stride3d/stride-docs/en/manual/particles/initializers.md

 | Property                    | Description
 |-----------------------------|------------
 | Seed offset                 | This is used for random numbers.
-Set it to the same value to force the position to be coupled with other other particle fields which have 3 properties (X, Y, Z), like velocity for example.
+Set it to the same value to force the position to be coupled with other particle fields which have 3 properties (X, Y, Z), like velocity for example.
 Make them different to force the position to be unique and independent from other fields.
 | Position min                | Left lower back corner for the box
 | Position max                | Right upper front corner for the box
 | Target                      | Allows you to pick up an Entity for the end of the arc.
 If no Entity is set, Fallback Target will be used, which is an offset from the emitter's location.